Monday, May 29, 2017

 Bedford’s - #84, 6.75 out of 12

 B.R.P.
 Enterprises, d.b.a.
 Northwest Soda Works, often referred to currently as "Bedford's Sodas," was the brainchild of Ed Bedford in 1983.
 It took Ed a year to find a couple of investors and launch the first bottling in 1984.
-Steve Sourapas, then owner of the Dr. Pepper Bottling Company in the Georgetown area of Seattle, believed in the idea of marketing a premium crème soda, which Ed called Crème Beer!
+Steve Sourapas, then owner of the Dr. Pepper Bottling Company in the Georgetown area of Seattle, believed in marketing a premium crème soda, which Ed called Crème Beer!
 Crème Beer was a prevalent flavor during and following prohibition, and many small towns and larger brewers also went into the soda business when they could no longer produce beer.

 Investors eventually decided to go other directions, and two-thirds of the company was sold to Unique Beverages of Everett, Washington.
 Unique marketed the product for about five years and decided to put it up for sale.
 At that time, Ed purchased the stock of Unique and became the sole owner of the brand.
-Ed decided to change all the formulas from corn syrup to pure cane sugar, producing only in glass.
+Ed changed all the formulas from corn syrup to pure cane sugar, producing only in glass.
 Working with Orca Beverage of Mukilteo Washington, the company has grown continually and added three new flavors.
 Today, you can find Crème Beer, Root Beer, Ginger Ale, Ginger Beer, and the latest Orange Crème offered through many grocery stores and restaurants throughout the United States.

 Ingredients: